 The incentive program is a tiered-block program, meaning that the level of incentives gradually decline over time as more batteries are installed in the state.
 This certainly leads to a first-mover opportunity to receive the highest level of rebates by being the first to act; however, given that the cost of energy storage has declined significantly over the last five years, California customers can be certain that SGIP continues to provide a sizeable rebate for installing energy storage.

-For residential customers, SGIP is currently in Step 5, which provides a $250 per kilowatt-hour (kWh) of stored energy rebate.
+For residential customers, SGIP is currently in Step 5, which provides a rebate of $250 per kilowatt-hour (kWh) of stored energy.
 According to California’s distributed generation statistics portal, the two most popular batteries in the state at present are the Tesla Powerwall 2 and the LG Chem RESU 10H.
 With usable energy capacities of 13.5 kWh and 10 kWh, respectively, Step 5 of SGIP would provide between a $2,500 and a $3,375 rebate for purchasing a new battery in California.

 Funding levels increased

 In 2018, California Senate Bill 700 authorized and directed the California Public Utilities Commission (CPUC) to extend and fund SGIP for an additional five years beyond its original expiration date of January 1, 2021.
 Over the next two years, the CPUC deliberated the amount of funds to direct towards the re-invigorated SGIP, with a final decision coming during January 2020.

 Ultimately, the CPUC adopted a decision that approved the additional funding of SGIP by injecting a further $675 million into the program over the next five years.
 Combining that with carryover funds from the previous round of funding for SGIP means that there are now over $1 billion in SGIP incentives available in-state.

 Adjustments to program budgets